 - Be realistic about what are reasonable requests and recognise that you will need to meet the objectives of the course

-- Liaise with the Disability Services if you need support negotiating adjustments
+- Liaise with the Access and Inclusion Service if you need support negotiating adjustments

 - Be aware of relevant policies